Medical Billing and Coding Certifications

 Certified inpatient coders (CIC) work at hospitals processing new patients’ personal and medical data.
 They work in four coding systems, including ICD-10-CM and ICD-10-PCS.
 The exam includes multiple-choice and fill-in-the-blank questions.
 Workers renew their certification by earning 40 continuing education units (CEUs) every two years.

-AAPC's certified outpatient coder (COC) appeals to workers in many healthcare settings, such as hospitals, clinics, and dialysis centers.
+AAPC’s certified outpatient coder (COC) appeals to workers in many healthcare settings, such as hospitals, clinics, and dialysis centers.
 The exam costs $399 and includes 100 multiple-choice questions.
 The test covers medical terminology, coding guidelines, and compliance.
-COCs must earn the same number of CEUs as CICs to renew their certification.
+COCs must earn 40 hours of CEUs to renew their certification.

-To earn a certified professional coder apprentice (CPC-A) designation, you must pass the exam.
-Only AAPC members can schedule an exam.
-The CPC exam asks you 100 multiple-choice questions and you must get at least 70% correct to pass.
+To earn a certified professional coder apprentice (CPC-A) designation, you must pass the exam, which only AAPC members can schedule.
+The CPC exam asks 100 multiple-choice questions, and you must get at least 70% correct to pass.
 You have up to four hours to complete the exam, which tests your proficiency in accurately using ICD-10-CM, CPT, HCPCS Level II codes.
-To take the exam, you'll pay $399.
-This price comes with one chance to retake the exam.
+The exam costs $399.
+This fee includes one chance to retake the exam.

 Specialty Certifications in Medical Billing and Coding

 Specialty certifications in medical billing and coding let workers specialize in a healthcare subfield, such as anesthesia or cardiology.
-They appeal to experienced professionals.
+These certifications appeal to experienced professionals.

 The certified ambulatory surgery care coder (CASCC) attracts candidates working in ambulatory surgery care.
 The 100-question certification exam covers different surgeries and reimbursement rules.
 Test-takers pay $299 for one attempt or $399 for two.
 To renew this certification, candidates must complete 36 CEUs, and eight of them must be specific to ambulatory surgery care.